Max1897/ECE-GY-7123-mini-project/README.md

 2. Adjust the project into a main file that calling all the functions.
 3. Adjust Resnet model to gain progress.

+Other to-dos:
+1. adding path to model.
+As [this](https://github.com/mayankpoddar/ResNet/blob/main/project1_model.py) line 53 so that trained model can be kept.